 The foundation will also support other (cross-) breeding programs of other groups and other strains by delivering hands-on support, materials, knowledge, support & training as long as the overall objective – a Varroa Resistant honey bee – is the same.

 – Target Technology: available, required

 |The technologies used in this project are well established and in most cases well documented.
 Extensive experience is present at the partners of the foundation.
 So this project does not have the focus on developing new insights or technologies, but concentrates on breeding and selection of Varroa Resistant lines.
 This first focus will be to establish and master the techniques (infected brood tests and one-drone insemination) within the foundation and within the cooperating bee-keeper groups.|

 |This project is the core project of the Foundation.
 Supported by successful cornerstone projects, this project will have to deliver the ultimate objective: Varroa resistant honey bees.
 A successful project is of enormous value as the Varroa mite infestations and the consequential losses would be significantly reduced.
 The lines and developed methods would have worldwide application and would strongly support the availability of pollination services.|

 – Resources & Partners

 USDA-Baton Rouge will assist with knowledge and experience in this project.
-The SDI and brood-infestation methods will be done with Buckfast and Carnica lines from different countries in Europe – in close cooperation with the Kirchhain institute which will also do SDIs and brood infestation with lines available in the institute itself.
+The SDI and brood-infestation methods will be done with Buckfast, Carnica and Black Bee lines from different countries in Europe.
 Prof. Brascamp (Wageningen University) will assist the breeding and selection activities with advice on the best breeding and combination strategies.